 In 1996, the BOF adopted Pacific cod Management Plans for fisheries in five groundfish areas, Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
 The plans did not restrict participation to vessels qualified under the federal moratorium program.
 Included within the plans were season, gear and harvest specifications.
-State-waters fishing seasons were set to begin seven days after the close of the initial federal season in all areas except Cook Inlet, which begins 24 hours after the closure, and Chignik, which has a regulatory opening date of March 1.
+State-waters fishing seasons were set to begin seven days after the close of the initial federal season in all areas except Cook Inlet Area, which begins 24 hours after the closure.
 However, in 2011 the BOF adjusted state-waters seasons in Prince William Sound (PWS) for pot gear and jig gear to open 24 hours following the closure of the initial federal season and for longline gear in PWS to open seven days following the initial federal season closure or concurrent with the individual fishing quota (IFQ) halibut season opening date, whichever occurs later.
 The BOF restricted the state-waters fisheries to pot or jig gear in an effort to minimize halibut bycatch and avoid the need to require onboard observers in the fishery.
 However, in 2009 a new BOF regulation became effective permitting use of longline gear in PWS.
 This change was largely in response to the very low levels of effort and harvest and the high level of interest from the longline gear group.
 Guideline harvest levels (GHL) are allocated by gear type; however, the one exception was longline gear in PWS until 2014.
-In 2011, the BOF adopted thresholds for PWS whereas longline gear will close when 85% of the GHL is reached and pot gear will close when 90% of the GHL is reached.
-Further changes were implemented in 2014 making allocation simpler, 85% of the GHL can be harvested by longline gear and 15% is allocated to mechanical jigging machine and hand troll and groundfish pot gear with a step up and step down provision.
+In 2011, the BOF adopted thresholds for PWS whereas longline gear will close when 85% of the GHL is reached and pot gear will close when 90% of the GHL can be harvested by longline gear and 15% is allocated to pot, mechanical jigging machine and hand troll gear with a step up and step down provision.